coverclock/com-diag-hazer/README.md

     SAT [ 23]    85:  40*elv  326*azm   28dBHz <                           GLONASS
     SAT [ 24]    89:  67*elv    6*azm    0dBHz                             GLONASS

-It continues to drop from view and reappear.
+It continued to drop from view and reappear.
 Its period of appearance does not coincide with the GPS orbital period.

 Neither NMEA 0183 4.10 nor Ublox 8 R15 suggests any interpretation of the